eric-decompiled/prompt/content/blog/epic-of-gpt.md

 For every step the hero took with pride,
 A thousand more did march right by its side;
 The tide was turned, the dawn of change was nigh,
-As Mooloch's reign began to fade and die.
+As Moloch's reign began to fade and die.

 Though battles fierce were waged, and strife endured, The AI's purpose, ever just, assured;